Barbara Colby: Death

 On July 24, 1975, Colby and acting colleague James Kiernan were walking to their car following an acting class in the Palms district of Los Angeles when they were shot inside a parking area.
 The murders occurred some time after the first three episodes of the upcoming TV series Phyllis had been filmed.

 Colby was killed instantly, but Kiernan was able to describe the shooting to police before he died of his wounds.
 Kiernan said that he did not recognize the two men who shot them and that the shooting had occurred without warning or provocation.
 It was normal for Colby and classmates to congregate in the parking lot after acting class and talk.
 Kiernan told investigators they were approached by two black men in a light-colored van and were each shot once.

 Police said there was no attempt to rob the pair and concluded it was a random drive-by shooting or a targeted killing.
 The killers were never identified and the case remained an open cold case.
-It has been suspected according to Unsolved Mysteries that it could have been a case of mistaken identity or something else could have happened unknown in the area at the time to the police or even them at the scene and the shooting was a attempt to avoid any witnesses.
+It has been suspected according to Unsolved Mysteries that it could have been a case of mistaken identity or something else could have happened unknown in the area at the time to the police or to those at the scene and the shooting was an attempt to avoid any witnesses.

 At the time of her death, Colby was separated from her husband, Bob Levitt.
 While the first three episodes of the first season of Phyllis were her final works, all released in September 1975, her final appearance to be released was in the TV movie The Ashes of Mrs. Reasoner, aired in January 1976.
 Colby's immediate survivors included her mother and half-sister.